kensanata/just-halberds/Knives.md

 games that do this.
 Just think of Traveller or D&D. It’s better to keep the mechanics different.

+## Adapting the setting

+Alex, Berta and Claudia played the default game: villages along rivers, towns ruling over lakes, inhospitable mountains where giants and dragons rule, weird creatures that roam the forests and swamps – but now Alderic and Brunhilde followed that trail left by the giant Schattenschmied and lost themselves in Myrkheim, the realm of frogs, spiders and fungi.
+What to do?

+Figure out what the major civilised factions are.
+Are there fancy weapons?
+New magic talents?
+Name some creatures.
+Roll up some stats.
+Think of some surface tensions.
+Think of some secrets to learn.
+Draw a map.
+Create name lists, non-player characters, locations.

+The goblin kings.
+Small kings over warrens and labyrinths.
+Some of them are funny furry creatures but others are cruel.
+Wolfmen.
+Hairy creatures with carnivore teeth.
+Hunters, prone to attack if you show fear, and they can smell fear.
+Mykonoids.
+Slow moving creatures with strong mental powers.
+Circles of power.
+Nagas.
+Earth demons.
+Half-snakes.

+The creatures here use spears and knives, there’s no need for extra weapons.
+Some magic spells would need replacing: Storm → Thorns, the magic of growing thorns out of everything; People → Thoughts, to be more generic; Fusion → Fungi, since we don’t care about chimeras all that much down here but we do care about mykonoids; Plants → Blood, the evil power of gaining power by drinking blood.
+Maybe that’s it?
+Some talents just need a new focus: Animals is mostly spiders, worms, flies; Sleep is also about dreams, nightmares, paralysis.

+As for monster stats, just roll for Nightlings, Predators, Undead, like you usually would.
+Magic talents are usually set at 7–9 and aren’t added to Intelligence or Education as those attributes don’t exist for monsters.

+**Ghouls**: Damage-7 Endurance-12 Life-11 Attack-8 Hit-11 Escape-4,
+Shapeshift-7, relentless, bloodthirsty. **Goblins**: Damage-3
+Endurance-2 Life-6 Attack-5 Hit-6 Escape-8, weak, cautious.
+**Spiders**: Damage-6 Endurance-11 Life-5 Attack-6 Hit-8 Escape-3,
+intelligent, tough ambush predators. **Mykonoids**: Damage-6 Endurance-4 Life-2 Attack-5 Hit-7 Escape-4, Sleep-9, collectivist
+dreamers. **Wolfmen**: Damage-9 Endurance-7 Life-8 Attack-8 Hit-11
+Escape-3, deadly monster, brutal hunters. **Naga**: Damage-7 Endurance-9 Life-12 Attack-6 Hit-7 Escape-4, Charm-8, Shapeshift-9,
+Sleep-7, Thoughts-8, sly. **Fire giants**: Damage-19 Endurance-33
+Life-6 Attack-6 Hit-13 Escape-4, Fire-7, Transmutation-7.

+Surface tensions: The ghoul empire is spreading.
+The goblins are everywhere, fleeing the ghouls, cute and funny, but also spies and kidnappers.
+The fungal forests are home to myconoids, and in the dark corners are wolfmen.
+Old night elf cities still exist, half abandoned.
+They cannot fight the ghouls and must fall back.
+Spider knights.
+Desperate dwarves.

+Beneath all that: What undead blood sorcery unifies the ghouls?
+Who can wake the nagas from their isolation?
+The numbing power of the Mushroom Father.
+Why are the night elves an all female society?
+What about wolfmen?
+What divides the dwarves?

+## Adapting adventures

+Alderic and Brunhilde are lost in Myrkheim.
+Claudia starts wondering about the two.
+Is Alderic going to learn some of the underworld magic talents?
+We need potential teachers, each with some sort of challenge to overcome.

+**Thorns**: A mad devil in a labyrinth of hedges, served by spiders and goblins (see previous section for stats); blind satyrs stalking the passages, with stolen eyes. **Satyrs**: Damage-11 Endurance-1 Life-4 Attack-6 Hit-10 Escape-8; a terrible mental torrent of corrupting transmutation if all their eyes focus on you.
+But they don’t have enough Endurance for a second blast. **Thorn devil**:
+Damage-7 Endurance-11 Life-10 Attack-9 Hit-12 Escape-2; Thorn-5.
+Thorny hedges dealing 1d6 damage to anybody pushing through; thorn trees spear anybody passing by for 2d6; death by impalement for 5d6 against a single target.

+**Fungi**: How do you reach the Shroom King in the Dreamlands?
+Sink into the Maggot Sea, loose your first two eyes in order to open that third one, follow the Spore Trail, regrow your eyes once you reach the Obelisk of Change.
+Exchange memories of love for power of colours.
+Gain access to yellow, green and red and open the Gate of Rot and Rebirth.
+Claudia is throwing out words and seeing what sticks.
+It’s all images right now, but there must be a first encounter with myconids so that Alderic can learn of the Shroom King and the Maggot Sea.

+As for Brunhilde with her werewolf experience, would she want to learn the secrets of the wolfmen?
+Claudia starts thinking of a chain of secrets.
+She remembers that Berta didn’t want any sexual violence, so the link between wolfmen and elf women must be something else.
+An ancient betrayal, perhaps.
+In the old days, Myrkheim did have moonlight, but it was captured in shining crystals by the elves, plunging the world into darkness, earning the name Myrkheim, the home of darkness.
+And without moonlight, the lycanthropy of men spread wider, no longer turning into madness and bloodlust on nights of the full moon but infiltrating the soul of every man, every day.
+The chain of secrets would therefore be: The wolfmen are filled by inexplicable rage → the homes of elves are filled with inexplicable peace → wolfmen cannot approach elf homes without succumbing to uncontrollable rage → the names of the elves that captured all the moonlight → the fortress built on top of the moon lake, binding it.
+Tearing down this fortress and freeing the moon would be a worthy goal indeed.
+The plight of lycanthropes would remain, however.

+Claudia wants a second plot line that ties in with fungi and thinks of giant flies feasting on fungi, the flies being protected by the toad priests of Tsathoggua, .

 ## Reading material

 [Generator](https://campaignwiki.org/generator), a generator of characters and a mini-setting